 “Part of what makes this so complicated,” Casey notes, “is that Democrats have a whole set of issues with these companies — largely based on antitrust, privacy and hate speech concerns — while Republicans have another set of issues, particularly when it comes to the perceived censorship of conservative viewpoints.
 So there’s really no easy scenario where these companies can just make a few changes and everybody’s happy.”

 Another element accelerating the regulatory push is the recent episode involving a group of retail investors who organized themselves on an internet chat board to drive up the stock prices of GameStop, AMC Entertainment and other struggling companies.
 When brokerage firms and trading apps imposed trading limits, some of those retail investors lost big.
-In a rare bipartisan move, Republicans and Democrats have called for Congressional hearings, which are expected to begin this month.
+In a rare bipartisan move, Republicans and Democrats have called for Congressional hearings, which are expected to begin next week.

 U.S. politicians and regulators seeking to limit the power of Big Tech can look to Europe for inspiration.
-European authorities have been far more aggressive in their regulatory efforts, including the threat of huge fines for violating data protection rules and engaging in anticompetitive behaviour.
+European authorities have been far more aggressive in their regulatory efforts, including the threat of huge fines for violating data protection rules and engaging in anticompetitive behavior.

 The European Union was the first to enact major online privacy laws in the form of the General Data Protection Regulation, adopted in 2018.
 EU officials have since followed that up with a series of proposed regulations designed to block certain acquisitions, curb hate speech and provide more information to consumers about how their data may be used for targeted advertising.